Derry Murkin: Schalke 04

 On 30 August 2023, Murkin signed a three-year contract with German 2.
 Bundesliga club Schalke 04.
 He made his debut for Die Königsblauen on 2 September in a league game against Wehen Wiesbaden, replacing Sōichirō Kōzuki at half-time, and providing his first assist nine minutes later in a 1–1 draw.
 On 16 September he scored his first goal for the club equalising the score to 2–2, and eventually helping his side to a 4–3 home victory against 1.
 FC Magdeburg.
+In two seasons in Schalke, Murkin played 57 times, scoring once.

 Utrecht

 On 27 May 2025, Murkin joined Dutch Eredivisie side Utrecht on a four-year deal.
 The move was reported to involve a fee of €1.2 million, potentially rising to €1.5 million with bonuses.
 Murkin had a year remaining on his contract with Schalke and had declined to extend his stay.
 Schalke's sporting director, Youri Mulder, described the transfer as a pragmatic decision, citing the player's age, contract status, and market value.
+Murkin played 22 times for Utrecht, scoring twice.

+Derby County

+On 2 February 2026, Murkin joined English Championship side Derby County on a deal until June 2029.
+Murkin made his Derby debut on 7 February 2026 in a 2–1 defeat to Ipswich Town.
+He registered his first two assists for Derby in a 3–1 victory over Blackburn Rovers on 28 February 2026 and earned Player of the Match for his performance.
+Murkin made 12 appearances for Derby County in his first season at the club, assisting for three goals, his season ended two games early as he sustained a hamstring injury.

+During his rehabilitation from the injury, Murkin was set to play in an under-21 fixture for Derby County on 14 August 2026 but was forced to withdraw during the warm-up after being named in the starting 11, it was later revealed that Murkin had sustained another hamstring injury and was due for another four months on the sidelines.